CrayLabs/SmartSim/doc/batch_settings.rst

       The initialized ``SbatchSettings`` instance can now be pass to a SmartSim entity via the `batch_args` argument.

-    .. group-tab:: PBSpro
+    .. group-tab:: PBS Pro
-      To instantiate the ``QsubBatchSettings`` object that interfaces with the slurm job scheduler, specify `launcher="pbs"` when initializing the ``Experiment``.
+      To instantiate the ``QsubBatchSettings`` object that interfaces with the PBS Pro job scheduler, specify `launcher="pbs"` when initializing the ``Experiment``.
 Upon the call to ``create_batch_settings()`` SmartSim will detect the job scheduler and return the appropriate batch settings object.